 The Ultramontanists were often ultra-traditional Catholics, who seeing the world submerged in a growing secular materialism, turned towards Rome, as the only hope …

-Tomberg not only repeatedly endorses the fruit of this victory, but in his legal works particularly, indicates profound sympathies for many other aspects of the Nineteenth Century Ultramontane project.
-(Though this sympathy is very much present in his later Christian Hermetic works too - as I have indicated with some relevant quotations here).
+But in his legal works particularly, he indicates profound sympathies for many other aspects of the Nineteenth Century Ultramontane project.
+(Though this sympathy is very much present in his later Christian Hermetic works too – as I have indicated with some relevant quotations here).

 Note: Some readers may wish to know that I have recently reviewed a book by Charles A. Coulombe that is all to do with the Ultramontane Counter-Revolutionary Catholicism which expressed itself at Vatican I. The book is called The Pope’s Legion and the review is here.